Will AI Replace Parking Enforcement Workers? Cameras, Apps, and the Ticket

 The Bottom Line

-At 30% exposure and 33/100 risk, parking enforcement faces real but manageable automation.
-The role is becoming more high-tech, but the core need for human judgment, public interaction, and contextual enforcement ensures these positions will persist.
-Expect fewer officers writing more citations, aided by better technology.
+At 30% exposure and 33% risk, parking enforcement faces real but manageable automation.
+The role is becoming more high-tech, but the core need for human judgment, public interaction, accessible-space discretion, and contextual enforcement ensures these positions will persist.
+Expect fewer officers writing more citations per shift, aided by better technology and supported by stronger data infrastructure — and a job that, while smaller in absolute headcount, remains a stable municipal career for those who adapt to the changing toolkit.

 _This analysis is AI-assisted, based on data from the Anthropic Economic Index and supplementary labor market research.
 For methodology details, visit our AI Disclosure page._